LFakh/todo/README.md

 # todo App
 A simple Todo web app built with React and Babel.
 This app allows users to add, complete, edit, and delete tasks.
 It features fun sound effects for a more engaging experience.
-Just click on the file, and it will run directly in your browser—no compilation needed! after all i used react library not React framework lol, and my way is Way superior ^-^
+Just click on the file, and it will run directly in your browser—no compilation needed! after all i used react library not React framework lol, and my way is Way superior-^-

 ## Features
 - Add new tasks